triton-inference-server/triton_distributed/README.md

 > [!NOTE]
 > This project is currently in the alpha / experimental /
-> rapid-protyping stage and we are actively looking for feedback and
+> rapid-prototyping stage and we are actively looking for feedback and
 > collaborators.

 <!--